PoliticalGraveyard.com

 Betty L. Julian — of Turlock, Stanislaus County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 2008.
 Female.
 Still living as of 2008.

-Deborah Jump — Candidate for Presidential Elector for California.
+Deborah Jump — American Solidarity candidate for Presidential Elector for California, 2020 (on behalf of Brian T. Carroll and Amar Patel).
 Female.
 Still living as of 2020.

 Gayle M. Justice — of California.
 Peace and Freedom candidate for U.S. Senator from California, 1974.
 Female.
 Still living as of 1974.